kurator-dev/kurator/docs/content/en/docs/fleet-manager/rollout/abtest/abtest.md

 kubectl get application rolllout-demo -oyaml

 rolloutStatus:
-  rolloutNameInCluster: backend
+      backupNameInCluster: backend
-  rolloutStatusInCluster:
+      backupStatusInCluster:
         canaryWeight: 0
         conditions:
-    - lastTransitionTime: "2024-01-11T09:15:10Z"
+        - lastTransitionTime: "2024-01-12T09:05:40Z"
-      lastUpdateTime: "2024-01-11T09:15:10Z"
+          lastUpdateTime: "2024-01-12T09:05:40Z"
           message: Canary analysis completed successfully, promotion finished.
           reason: Succeeded
           status: "True"
           type: Promoted
         failedChecks: 1
         iterations: 0
         lastAppliedSpec: 7b779dcc48
         lastPromotedSpec: 7b779dcc48
-    lastTransitionTime: "2024-01-11T09:15:10Z"
+        lastTransitionTime: "2024-01-12T09:05:40Z"
         phase: Succeeded
         trackedConfigs: {}
       clusterName: kurator-member1
 ```

-A canary deployment is triggered by changes in any of the following objects:
+An A/B Testing is triggered by changes in any of the following objects:

 - Deployment PodSpec (container image, command, ports, env, resources, etc)
 - ConfigMaps mounted as volumes or mapped to environment variables
 - Secrets mounted as volumes or mapped to environment variables

-**Notes:** If you apply new changes to the deployment during the canary analysis, Kurator Rollout will restart the analysis.
+**Notes:** If you apply new changes to the deployment during the analysis, Kurator Rollout will restart the analysis.

 ## Cleanup